eduardlio/learn-js-through-web/readme.md

 Why would I marry a watermelon?"

-Is that a bee joke?
+Is that a BEE joke?

 That's the kind of stuff we do.